 To validate the Salzburg Card, you have to fill in the fields on the back and use it.
 It activates once the museum scans the card.
 The reason you need to write your name, the date, and the time is that the buses don’t have a scanner, and the card is not transferable.
 Now there is a way to get free transport even with an expired card, but I will not point that out.

 How long is the Salzburg Card valid?

-The card is valid for 24, 48 or 72 hours from the moment you activate it to the same time the next day, the day after tomorrow or even the day after that.
-So it doesn’t matter when you activate it.
+The card is valid for 24, 48, or 72 hours from the moment you activate it to the same time the next day, the day after tomorrow, or even the day after that.
+So it doesn’t matter when you activate the card.
 It will not expire at the end of the day.